We, the team at Hili Ventures, strongly value privacy and are committed to protecting your personal data (i.e. information that identifies you).

 We will not share any of the information you provide during the recruitment process with any third parties for marketing purposes or store any of your information outside of the European Economic Area.
 The information you provide will be held securely by us and/or our data processors whether the information is in electronic or physical format.

-We will use the contact details you provide to us to contact you to progress your application.
+We will use the contact details (such as your contact number) you provide to us to contact you to progress your application.

 We will use the other information you provide to assess your suitability for the role you have applied for.